 The wall battered slightly on both sides and added warm colors to cold fall and winter days with a blend of Sunset Gold and Green Mint quartzite flagstones.
 The Cedar trellis softened the wall's overall barrier appearance and joined the two walls together as an entry arbor.

-For the backyard, a single level select Cedar plank deck satisfied design requirements.
-The deck extended the house and garage into the back yard at floor level.
+For the backyard, a single level select Cedar plank deck extended the house and garage into the back yard at floor level.

-A smooth concrete border merged the deck seamlessly into the yard on one side, and low plantings conspired with a bench seat and stairs to avoid the need for edge railing.
+A smooth concrete border merged the deck seamlessly into the yard for a mow strip on the high end, and a bench seat with low plantings avoid the need for railing along the sloping side.
 Details included a hatch door for hiding hoses and other yard maintenance accessories.

 Construction began with the back deck.
 The format and language of construction drawings and specifications made it possible for the do-it-yourself homeowners to build on their own as time and budget allowed.